coolgpu/coolgpu_blog/_posts/2021-03-03-optimization.md

 <p align="center">
  <img src="{{ "/assets/images/Part4_Fig2_Loss_contour_ith_Arrows.png" | relative_url }}" style="border:solid; color:gray" width="600">
-<br>Figure 2Illustration of gradient descent in an example of loss function with 2 learnable parameters.
+<br>Figure 2 Illustration of gradient descent in an example of loss function with 2 learnable parameters.
 </p>

 <p>Mathematically, let’s consider a regression case: the training dataset contains \(N\) separate samples, where the input of the \(i\)-th sample is \({X_i}\) and its target is \({Y_i}\),  and the network has \(M\) learnable parameters \(\left( { {w_1}, \cdots ,{w_M} } \right)\).
 The predicted output \({\hat Y_i}\) from the network for each sample can be written as  </p>